Google Meet one-ups Zoom with free 60-minute meetings for consumers

 - We operate a highly secure and resilient private network that encircles the globe and connects our data centers to each other — ensuring that your data stays safe.
 Trust is built on transparency and we publish the locations of all our data centers.

-Aside from the Android and iOS apps, this is basically a timeline of Zoom’s late March and early April.
+Aside from the Android and iOS apps, this is basically a timeline of Zoom’s issues over late March and early April.

 Google Hangouts’ future in question

-Given that Google has not just dropped the Hangout brand from Chat and Meet, but is expanding Meet in particular, one has to wonder if Hangouts’ days are numbered.
+Given that Google has not just dropped the Hangouts brand from Chat and Meet but is expanding Meet, in particular, one has to wonder if Hangouts’ days are numbered.
 After all, Google had planned to kill off Hangouts for G Suite customers in October 2019.
-But Hangouts still has features that Google Meet doesn’t have, such as the ability to call phone numbers directly.
-And so, Google continues to waffle on what to do with Hangouts.
-Indeed, we asked about the service’s fate.
+But Hangouts still has features Google Meet doesn’t have, such as the ability to call phone numbers directly.
+And so Google continues to waffle on what to do with Hangouts, as evidenced when we asked about the service’s fate.

-“So Google Hangouts, umm, I mean Google Hangouts.
-It’s still there,” Hashim told VentureBeat.
+“So Google Hangouts … I mean Google Hangouts — it’s still there,” Hashim told VentureBeat.
 “We do want all of the users to use Google Meet for video conferencing.
 That would be our recommendation.
 But Google Hangouts also has chat built into it.
 It has voice built into it.
 So if users are using Google Hangouts, they can continue to use it.
 Google Hangouts, as you may know, we launched in 2010, and then Google Meet is a newer product actually built first for businesses.
 Things like many more meeting participants, like advanced layouts, closed captioning, that kind of support.
 This is a product we launched in 2018, and this is the one which we are now making available to all of the individual users.”

 Hashim said Google is not currently able to commit to porting Hangouts’ features to Google Meet.